her/uosteam/README.md

 ## Deprecation Warning

-UOSteam was abandoned by it's original developers.
+UOSteam was abandoned by it's original developers (Diego Alcåntara, Diogo Palma).
 It's currently in a deprecated state and is not receiving updates.
-The latest release is considered stable.
+The latest release(v1.0.5) is considered stable.
 **If anyone knows where to find the source code please let me know.**